 Frog’s Rainy-Day Story and Other Fables doesn’t fit into a curriculum category, but this is a book that should be very appealing to Christian homeschoolers.
-The 72-page, hardcover book presents eight fables that can be used for entertainment as well as for character building and moral instruction based on biblical principles.
+This 72-page, hardcover book presents eight fables based on biblical principles that can be used for entertainment as well as for character building and moral instruction.

 Here is one example.
 In “Turtle’s Favorite Turtle,” Turtle and Grasshopper are conversing on a log.
 Turtle is full of himself, saying things like, “Whatever I believe, I can achieve.”
 He’s so busy bragging about how he’s in control of his own life that he doesn’t notice that the log is about to be swept over a waterfall.
 The final image is of the log just getting ready to fall over the edge, with Turtle aboard.
 The moral at the end reads, “Those who puff themselves up in their own eyes, are likely to have an unpleasant surprise.”

 Each fable has a final page with quotations.
 At the top are two quotations titled, “Wisdom of the World,” and at the bottom are two titled, “Wisdom of the Word.”
 The Wisdom of the World quotations are from well-known, non-Christian sources that illustrate views contrary to Scripture.
 For instance, one of the Wisdom of the World quotations for Turtle’s story comes from Swami Vivekananda, an Indian spiritual leader, and it reads, “All power is within you; you can do anything and everything.”
-This is supposed to be used as a contrast to the biblical quotations─in this instance, one is from Proverbs 16:38: “Pride goes before destruction and haughtiness before a fall.”
+This is supposed to be used as a contrast to the biblical quotations that show that our reliance is supposed to be upon God rather than ourselves─in this instance, one is from Proverbs 16:38: “Pride goes before destruction and haughtiness before a fall.”

 The morals of the fables have to do with themes such as humility, obedience, and the source of true happiness.
 The book is not just for children.
 As with Aesop’s fables, there’s much food for thought for an older audience as well.